 How long will it last?

 There are a few reasons we think Blink has a strong future.
 First is our own experience: Our two indoor Blink cameras in one of our test homes have continued to work for more than two years without so much as a battery change.
-Second, Blink recently expanded into the home security market with the announcement of their $99 Blink Video Doorbell.
-Third, as we mentioned, Blink was acquired by Amazon, which means there could be some lasting partnerships between the two companies.
+Second, as we mentioned, Blink was acquired by Amazon, and since our initial review, deeper integrations between the two companies have been introduced.
 We think Blink is here to stay and will continue to offer affordable home security products.

 Should you buy it?